khcloud-pascal/UEFIPascalOS/README.md

 Files in my repository:
-build.sh:
+buildx64.sh and buildaarch64.sh and buildloongarch64.sh:
-build the iso file for bare machine or qemu virtual machine.You can run bash build.sh to build the iso.
+build the iso file for corresponding architecture bare machine or qemu virtual machine.
 others:
 source code (free pascal)
 How to build the iso: